spapas/spapas.github.io/content/django-unpoly.md

 {% endtourdot %}
 ```

-### Advanced layers
+### Advanced layers/overlays

-Opening layers for popups or for viewing links that doesn't have interactivity is simple.
-However, when you open forms with layers
+Opening overlays for popups or for modals to view links that don't have interactivity is simple.
+However, when you open forms with overlays
-and need to handle these the situation unfortunately starts to get more complex.
+and need to handle these (i.e close the modals only when the form is submitted succesfully) the situation unfortunately starts to get more complex.
 I recommend to start by reading the
 [subinteractions](https://unpoly.com/subinteractions) section of the unpoly documentation to understand how these things work.
-Then we'll talk about specific cases and how to handle them with layers and django.
-In the next sections we'll see some of these cases and how to handle them with Django.
+In the following subsections we'll talk about specific cases and how to handle them with unpoly layers and Django.

 ### Opening new layers *over* existing ones

-How open a new layer *over* an existing layer (i.e a modal inside a modal) would work?
+How opening a new layer *over* an existing layer (i.e a modal inside a modal) would work?
 All links and forms that are handled in an existing layer will be handled in the same layer.
+So if we have opened a layer and there are `up-follow` links in the html of the layer, the user would be able to follow them normally inside that layer (of course if there are non `up-follow` links then a full page reload will be performed and the layer will disappear without a trace).

-If we want to open a new layer we need to use the `up-layer='new'` attribute on that link.
-In the demo, if you click on an existing company to see its details you'll get a layer.
+ If we want to open a new layer we need to use the `up-layer='new'` attribute on that link; it doesn't matter if this is inside an already opened layer, it will work as expected and open a *layer-in-a-layer*.
+If the parent layer is an overlay then it will open an *overlay-in-an-overlay*.

+ In the demo, if you click on an existing company to see its details you'll get an overlay.
 If you try to edit that company the edit for will be opened *in the same layer* (notice that if you press the X button to close it you'll go back to the company list without layers).
 Compare this with the behavior when adding a new project or viewing an existing one.
-You'll get a layer *inside* a layer (both layers should be visible).
-You need to close both layers to go back to the company detail.
+You'll get an overlay *inside* the parent overlay (both overlays should be visible).
+You need to close both overlays to go back to the company detail at the root layer.

-Even more impressive: Go to the company detail layer, click an existing project to get to the project detail layer, click *edit*; this will be opened on the *project detail* layer!
-All this also works fine from the project detail list *without* any modifications!
-Also if you use the links directly (which will not open a layer you'll also get the proper behavior).
+Even more impressive: Go to the company detail layer, click an existing project to get to the project detail layer, click *edit*; this will be opened on the *project detail* layer.
+You can edit the project or even delete it, when you click that overlay the company overlay will be updated with the new data and work fine!
+All this also works fine from the project detail list *without* any modifications on the Django code.

 The thing to remember here is that the layer behavior is very intuitive and is compatible with how a server side application works.
-Everything should work the same no matter if the link is opened in an overlay or in a new page.
-My recommendation when working with layers is to make sure that the links work fine when are opened on an overlay and when are opened on a new page (by using the URL directly).
+Everything should work the same no matter if the link is opened in an overlay or in a new page or even an overlay over an overlay.

-### Closing layers
+### Closing overlays

-There are three main ways to [close the layer](https://unpoly.com/closing-overlays) (beyond of course using the (X) button or esc etc):
+There are three main ways to [close an overlay](https://unpoly.com/closing-overlays) (beyond of course using the (X) button or esc etc):

 * Visiting a pre-defined link
-* Explicitly closing the layer from the server
+* Explicitly closing the overlay from the server
 * Emitting an unpoly event

-Also, when a layer is closed we can decide if the layer did something (i.e the user saved the form) or not (i.e the user clicked the X button).
+Also, when an overlay is closed we can decide if the overlay did something (i.e the user saved the form) or not (i.e the user clicked the X button).
 This is called `accepted` or `dismissed` respectively.
 We can use this to do different things.
-All the methods of closing a layer have a version for accepting or dismissing the layer.
+All the methods of closing an overlay have a version for accepting or dismissing the overlay.

-#### Closing the layer on visiting a link
+#### Closing the overlay when visiting a link

-To close the layer on visiting a link we'll use the `up-accept-location` and `up-dismiss-location` respectively.
+To close the overlay on visiting a link we'll use the `up-accept-location` and `up-dismiss-location` respectively.
 For example, let's take a peek on the new company link:

 ```html
   <a